 The window should be installed this Summer and we look forward to welcoming you to visit the church and see the window, and the RAF chapel in our beautiful 14th century grade II* (at risk) listed building that watches over our 107 Commonwealth War and RAF Service Graves.

 We intend to raise funds for a commemorative stained-glass window to honour the 100-year relationship between RAF Scampton and Scampton Church.
 With your support, we intend to celebrate the memory of all squadrons who have served at the base both in peacetime, during the two world wars and the cold war.
 We also aim for the money raised to go towards working with local schools, forming an art project which will aid in their understanding of the historic events which have taken place and the sacrifices made to allow them to live in a free country.

-• Teach children the importance of RAF Scampton’s history; developing their understanding and improving their creative talents
+> Teach children the importance of RAF Scampton’s history; developing their understanding of 'Remembrance' and improving their creative talents

 Why should I support this project?

 As well as raising money for this window, we are creating a stunning piece of artwork to remind the community of those who have selflessly served their country at RAF Scampton.
 We also need to tackle a pervading damp issue in this beautiful RAF church building.

 There are strong historical links between Scampton Church and the RAF, with memorabilia such as the original squadron shields and honour boards from the former Officers' Mess which are now displayed in the Church.
 It stands as a touching tribute and reminder of the courage and sacrifices that were made, with the stained-glass window a permanent monument to the exceptional service that RAF Scampton has delivered to its community and its country.